 - Expand the Backup Settings section and fill in the information

 Backing up databases and files is necessary because it reinforces the normal operation of the system and reduces risks and errors… The Magento backup process via the admin site is straightforward to complete with a few clicks in both versions of Magento 1 and Magento 2.

 If your Magento backup is successfully done and you are planning to do a Magento migration, LitExtension is here to help you.
 The automated migration tool by LitExtension will migrate your data quickly, safely, and securely.
 Do not hesitate to contact us!

-Or you can join our community to get more eCommerce knowledge.
+In addition, you can join our community to get more eCommerce knowledge.